jbarlo/slantwise/README.md

    - on Linux, found in `~/.config/slantwise`
    - on MacOS, found in `~/Library/Preferences/slantwise`
    - on Windows, found in `%APPDATA%\slantwise\Config`
-3. update `openaiApiKey` to your OpenAI API key, and save
+3. update at least one API key:
+   - `openaiApiKey` - for OpenAI models
+   - `openRouterApiKey` - for OpenRouter models

 ## Usage